 - Network-assisted Device-to-Device communications in Factory of the Future (FF) use cases, such as control-to-control communications.

+- 5G LAN-Type communication within a 5G VN group as specified in TS 23.501 [10].

 14.3.5.2 QoS/resource management capability initiation in network assisted UE-to-UE communications

 This procedure provides a mechanism for initiating the capability at the NRM server for managing the end-to-end application QoS requirement fulfilment for a network-assisted VAL UE to VAL UE session (comprising a PDU session for each of the constituent links, e.g. VAL UE 1 to PLMN, and PLMN to VAL UE 2).
 The request may come from NRM client of either of the VAL UEs within the service and will trigger the end-to-end QoS/resource management by the NRM server.
-The triggering the end-to-end QoS management request can be initiated by the VAL application at the VAL UE, and the conditions may depend on the requirements of the VAL service, e.g. for UAS such triggering may be needed when a UAV is in-flight, or for V2X such trigger may be initiated when a controlled VAL UE enters an urban area.
+The triggering the end-to-end QoS management request can be initiated by the VAL application at the VAL UE, and the conditions may depend on the requirements of the VAL service, e.g. for UAS such triggering may be needed when a UAV is in-flight, or for V2X such trigger may be initiated when a controlled VAL UE enters an urban area, or for 5G LAN-type service such trigger may be initiated by the AF that manages the corresponding 5G VN group.

 14.3.5.2.1 Procedure